This Italian Herb Quick Bread comes together in a snap with only one bowl, one spoon, and no kneading required. It's fast, easy, and super delicious!

-Place all of the dry ingredients into a large bowl and whisk to combine.
+- Place all of the dry ingredients (except for the cheese to top the bread) into a large bowl and whisk to combine.

-Top the batter with the remaining Parmesan cheese and bake in a preheated oven for 40-45 minutes or until the bread is golden brown.
+- Top the batter with the remaining Parmesan cheese and bake in a preheated oven for approximately 60 minutes or until the bread is golden brown.

 spatula coated with olive oil to prevent sticking

-I hope you've enjoyed the recipe for Foolproof Italian Herb Parmesan Quick Bread as much as I've enjoyed bringing it to you.
+I sincerely hope you've enjoyed this easy recipe for Italian Herb Quick Bread as much as I've enjoyed bringing it to you.

 Until we eat again, I hope you have a delicious day!